kroketio/kotki/README.md

 ##### Compile times

+- AMD Ryzen 9 5900x - 12c/24t 64GB RAM - 1.5min
-- AMD Ryzen 7 4700U - 4c/8t 32GB RAM - 2min
+- AMD Ryzen 7 4700U - 4c/8t 32GB RAM - 3min
 - i7-1165G7 - 4c/8t 32GB RAM - 3min
-- VPS at OVH - 4c 8GB RAM - 8min
+- random VPS at OVH - 4c 8GB RAM - 8min

 at which point you can do `import kotki` inside your Python application.

 ## Models

-The translation models are 'borrowed' from the
+The translation models are borrowed from the
 Mozilla [Firefox Translations](https://addons.mozilla.org/en-US/firefox/addon/firefox-translations/)
 extension. **You need to manually download these models.** They are conveniently packaged into a single archive that can be downloaded at [kotki/releases](https://github.com/kroketio/kotki/releases).